On images of Mori dream spaces: Amplifications

-As in the case of MDS, MDR can be characterized via the existence of a decomposition into finitely many rational polyhedral subcones such that on each of them the Zariski decomposition is $\bq$-linear:
+As in the case of Mori dream space, Mori dream region can be characterized via the existence of a decomposition into finitely many rational polyhedral subcones such that on each of them Zariski decomposition is $\bQ$-linear:

-\begin{prop} Let $X$ be a normal $\bq$-factorial projective variety and $\mathcal{C}\subset\Pic{(X)}_{\br}$ be a cone spanned by finitely many line bundles.
-It is a MDR if and only if the following conditions are satisfied: \begin{itemize} \item $\mathcal{C}\cap\Eff{(X)}$ is spanned by finitely many line bundles. \item The section ring of any line bundle of $\mathcal{C}\cap\Eff{(X)}$ is of finite type over the base field.
-In particular, those line bundles admit the Zariski decompositions (see \S\ref{Zariski decompositions and the fan}). \item There exists a decomposition of $\mathcal{C}\subset\Pic{(X)}_{\br}$ into finitely many rational polyhedral subcones such that on each of them the Zariski decomposition is $\bq$-linear. \end{itemize} \end{prop} \begin{proof} `if' part is exactly the same as the proof of Lemma \ref{afs}.
-For the `only if' part, the second condition follows from \cite[`If' part of Lemma 1.6]{hk}.
-For the first and the third conditions, see \cite[Theorem 3.5]{cl}. \end{proof}
+\begin{proposition} Let $X$ be a normal $\bQ$-factorial projective variety and $ \cC \subset \Pic { ( X ) } _{ \bR } $ a cone spanned by finitely many line bundles.
+It is a Mori dream region if and only if the following conditions are satisfied: \begin{itemize} \item $ \cC \cap \Eff { ( X ) } $ is spanned by finitely many line bundles. \item The section ring of any line bundle in $ \cC \cap \Eff { ( X ) } $ is of finite type over the base field.
+In particular, $\bQ$-effective line bundles admit Zariski decompositions: i.e., for such a line bundle $L$ there exists a decomposition $L=P+N$ such that $P$ is movable and $N$ is effective, and for all sufficiently divisible positive integer $m$ all the global sections of $mL$ come from those of $mP$ as in \pref{eq:ZD} of \pref{pr:ZD}.